 - Streptococcus thermophilus

-And Even Contains Beneficial Yeast
+Kefir Contains Beneficial Yeast

 You may have heard that yeast isn’t good for you.
 While it’s true that having too much yeast in your system can cause a wide variety of issues, beneficial yeast isn’t the issue.
-In fact, beneficial yeast can actually help fight off a yeast buildup (also known as candida).
+In fact, beneficial yeast can help fight off yeast buildup (also known as candida).
 Here’s a list of the beneficial yeasts that are included in most properly cultured kefirs:

 - Candida humilis